Why You Should Consider a Tankless Water Heater

 One of the most significant advantages of tankless water heaters is their energy efficiency.

-The U.S. Department of Energy reports that these systems can be 24 to 34% more energy-efficient than traditional tank heaters in households that use 41 gallons or less of hot water daily.
+The U.S. Department of Energy reports that these systems can be 24%-34% more energy-efficient than traditional tank heaters in households that use 41 gallons or less of hot water daily.

 This reduction in energy usage comes from eliminating standby heat loss, which occurs when a traditional water heater constantly uses energy to maintain the water temperature.

-In addition, tankless water heaters do not waste energy heating water when it is not needed.
+In addition, tankless water heaters do not waste energy heating water when it isn’t needed.

 For homes with variable or low hot water usage, this can translate to noticeable savings on energy bills over time.